Stupremee/rust-mem-storage/README.md

   }
 }

-impl Memory for MyMemory {
+impl MemoryStorage for MyMemory {
   /// If an `Err` is returned, the addr is out of bounds type Error = ();